Fatahland

-Fatahland (فتح لاند Fatḥ Lānd or أرض فتح ʼArḍ Fatḥ; פתחלנד Fateḥland) was a term used (especially by Israel, and usually disparagingly) to refer to the areas of Lebanon controlled by the Palestine Liberation Organization (PLO) and its largest faction, Fatah, during the Palestinian insurgency in South Lebanon.
-At its height described as a "state-within-a-state", it, along with other militia-controlled "cantons", such as "Maronistan" and the Civil Administration of the Mountain, supplanted the authority of the Lebanese central government as it collapsed during the Lebanese Civil War.
+Fatahland (فتح لاند Fatḥ Lānd or أرض فتح ʼArḍ Fatḥ; פתחלנד Fateḥland) is an informal term used to refer to the areas of Lebanon which were under the control of the Palestine Liberation Organization (Fatah being its largest faction) during the Palestinian insurgency in South Lebanon.
+At its height described as a "state-within-a-state", it was one of many militia-controlled "cantons" — such as "Maronistan" and the Civil Administration of the Mountain — which supplanted the authority of the Lebanese central government as it collapsed during the Lebanese Civil War.

 The term is sometimes employed today to refer to Fatah's governance over the Palestinian enclaves in the West Bank, as opposed to Hamastan, in the context of the Fatah–Hamas conflict that has been ongoing since 2006.

 History

 The term "Fatahland" emerged following the Six-Day War in 1967, after which the Palestine Liberation Organization (PLO) relocated to southern Lebanon and established a semi-autonomous region there.
 This effort gained momentum with the complete relocation of PLO leadership from Jordan to Lebanon following Black September from 1970 to 1971, which led to the PLO being expelled from Jordan.
 With its own army operating freely in Lebanon, the PLO had effectively created a state within a state in Lebanon.
 The 1969 Cairo agreement, signed by PLO chairman Yasser Arafat and Lebanese Armed Forces commander Emile Boustany, established that the presence and activities of Palestinian guerrillas in southern Lebanon would be tolerated and regulated by the Lebanese authorities.

 Israel regarded "Fatahland" as a serious threat, as Palestinian fedayeen used the area as a base for launching artillery shells and guerrilla operations into Galilee.
 Fatah grew in power in Lebanon during the Lebanese Civil War.
 In March 1978, Israel invaded southern Lebanon up to the Litani River in an effort to drive the PLO away from the Israeli border.
 Control of the area near the Israeli border was subsequently transferred to the South Lebanon Army.
 In 1982, Israel launched another invasion of Lebanon with the goal of eliminating the PLO.
 Following the Israeli siege of Beirut, the PLO evacuated and relocated to Tunisia.